When is it smarter to fax or email?

 Situation Four: Sending a message whilst travelling

 Solution: fax or email

 Deciding which one to use again depends on the nature of the information – if it is a simple message or reminder, then email will suffice.
-However if protected information is involved, then Sfax is available on iOS and Android mobile devices, allowing for secure sending and receiving of data anywhere there is an internet connection.
+However if protected information is involved, then Sfax internet faxing is available on iOS and Android mobile devices, allowing for secure sending and receiving of data anywhere there is an online connection.